New $58 Device Can Defeat iOS USB Restricted Mode

 This highly controversial feature is apparently built in response to threats created by

-passcode cracking solutions such as those made by Cellerbrite and Grayshift.
+$58 passcode-cracking solutions such as those made by Celebrity and Grayshift.

 of the Lightning connector after one hour since the device was last unlocked, or